Mortgages for seniors on Social Security in 2023

 For retirees who aren’t earning income, an asset depletion loan may be a good way to qualify for a new home loan or refinance.

-Reverse mortgages aren’t for everyone.
+This type of loan can be particularly helpful for seniors looking to improve their financial situation without selling their home.
+However, reverse mortgages aren’t for everyone.
 A home equity line of credit (HELOC), home equity loan, or cash-out refinance are often better choices to tap your home value.
+Before deciding, it’s wise to consult a HUD-approved counselor to understand the full implications.

 Senior home buying example: Qualifying for an asset depletion loan